-Stress: Manage Stress More Effectively
+Ways To Manage Stress More Effectively

 We experience potential stressors throughout our lives.
 Situations that can create stress are unavoidable.
 What we can control is how we manage stress.
 Psychological stress can best be defined as emotional strain or tension in response to a particular event, behavior, place or person.
 While it isn’t always easy to find effective ways to manage the daily stressors we face it is important to try to find healthy ways to deal with stress.
-When we cannot, we often feel its damaging impact through anger, depression and a multitude of health problems.
+When we cannot manage stress, we often feel its damaging impact through anger, depression and a multitude of health problems.

 Here are some facts about how stress impacts our lives:

 - Stress has been linked to all the leading causes of death, such as cardiovascular disease, cancer, accidents and suicide.